Cartorhynchus: Skull

 Initially, Motani and colleagues inferred that Cartorhynchus was toothless; however, micro-CT scanning subsequently revealed the presence of rounded, molar-like teeth that projected inwards nearly perpendicularly to the long axis of the jaw, therefore making them invisible externally.
 All of the teeth were either completely flattened or weakly pointed, and many of the teeth bore a constriction between the root and the crown.
 Unlike other ichthyosauriforms with molariform teeth, all of the tooth crowns were "swollen" to a similar extent.
-On the maxilla (upper jawbone) and dentary (lower jawbone), the teeth were arranged in three rows, with the outermost row having the most and largest teeth; the maxillae had seven, five, and probably one teeth each, while the dentaries had ten, seven, and four teeth each.
+On the maxilla (upper jawbone) and dentary (lower jawbone), the teeth were arranged in three rows, with the outermost row having the most and largest teeth; the maxillae had seven, five, and probably one tooth each, while the dentaries had ten, seven, and four teeth each.
 Among ichthyosauriforms, only Cartorhynchus and Xinminosaurus have multiple rows of teeth.
 The arrangement of the teeth meant that the front-most lower teeth would have had no corresponding upper tooth, and also that the two dentaries forming the lower jaw could not have been tightly fused.
 This characteristic would have been shared with its close relatives, the toothless hupehsuchians.